tprasadtp/ubuntu-post-install/docs/tasks.md

 This will purge Unwanted packages from the system.

 - The packages mentioned in `config.purge` in yaml.
-- The format of the purge.list is similar to that of packages, one package per line
+- The format is similar to that of packages, one package per line

 !!! warning
     It is necessary to pass command line argument `-d` or  set `config.flags.purge_enabled: true` in config.